 #1: Collaborate on strategic planning for both legislative strategy and grassroots expansion of RESULTS in the U.S.

-- Participate in weekly Domestic team meetings and help strategize on our U.S. Poverty Campaigns.
+Participate in weekly U.S. Poverty team meetings and help strategize on our U.S. Poverty Campaigns.
 This may include message development, grassroots expansion planning, and legislative/advocacy planning.

-- Attend briefings, conferences, and other meetings on behalf of RESULTS and providing the domestic team with notes and recommended strategies from such meetings.
+Attend briefings, conferences, and other meetings on behalf of RESULTS and providing the U.S. Poverty team with notes and recommended strategies from such meetings.

 #2: Provide support to RESULTS volunteers via existing system of conference calls, weekly action alerts, and e-mail newsletters.
 Activities may include:

-- Assist in planning and producing monthly conference calls (second Saturday of every month).
+Assist in planning and producing monthly webinars (first Tuesday of every month).

 How to apply:

-Applicants will be accepted on a rolling basis thus early submission is encouraged.
-RESULTS Educational Fund is an equal opportunity employer and does not discriminate based on race, color, national origin, age, religion, handicap, gender, or sexual orientation.
+RESULTS is an equal opportunity employer and does not discriminate on the basis of race, color, age, disability, religion, ethnicity, national origin, gender, or sexual orientation.
+For more information about RESULTS, please visit our website at www.results.org.